dlkw/conjurup/README.md

 ## Usage

+This is very few docs.
+Please see also the few examples in test.de.dlkw.conjurup::test01.

 ### Write some functions implementing endpoints

 The functions you wish to make available via RESTful API may be either toplevel functions or